-In addition to hosting our Professional or Fundamentals facilitation training, MG Rush offers CHOICE: Private Facilitation Training designed to fit your organization’s participants, culture, and specific needs.
+In addition to hosting our 2.5 Day Agile, 3-Day Fundamental, 5-Day Professional or 2-Day Advanced Facilitation training, MG RUSH offers CHOICE: Private Facilitation Training designed to fit your organization’s participants, culture, and specific needs.

 To make tailored courses easy, we have a three-step process that enables us to isolate and concentrate on the specific needs of private groups.